NahyeMoon/Tech_Layoff/Tech Layoffs/Tech Layoff Cleaning.md

 industry:
 <br />
 I noticed that there are 'Crypto', 'Crypto Currency', and 'CryptoCurrency', which all represent the same industry; I standardized them to 'Crypto'.
 I also noticed None and NULL but those are addressed later in the next step, 3) Null Values or Blank Values.
+Table 5 shows some entires in column industry with those entires highlighted in yellow.
 <br />
 <p align="center">
 	<img src="https://github.com/NahyeMoon/DataAnalyticsPortfolio/blob/main/Tech%20Layoffs/layoff_industry.jpg" alt="Alt text" width="200"/>
 	<br />
-	Column industry
+	Table 5.
+Column industry with entries that need to be fixed highlighted in yellow.
 </p>
 <br />